dell/csm-docs/content/docs/tooling/cert-csi/_index.md

 Run `cert-csi test volumehealthmetrics -h` for more options.

-> Note: Make sure to enable healthMonitor for the driver's controller and node pods before running this suite.
+> ℹ️ **NOTE:**: Make sure to enable healthMonitor for the driver's controller and node pods before running this suite.
 It is recommended to use a smaller interval time for this sidecar.

 #### Ephemeral Volumes
 1. Creates namespace `functional-test` where resources will be created.